Algodev-github/IOSpeed/README.md

 # IO Speedtest
-This test script is designed to measure the performance of I/O schedulers in blk or of blk-mq alone, where no I/O scheduler is available yet.
-The script automatically checks whether blk or blk-mq is in use, and, in the first case, measures performance with all available schedulers.
+This test script is designed to measure the performance of I/O schedulers in blk or of blk-mq alone.
+The script automatically checks whether blk or blk-mq is in use, and measures performance with all available schedulers.

 More information about the test and its goals are in IO_sched-speedtest.txt file.
 #Usage